Stage 1: Lodgement

 - When: Begins when the Minister receives the appeal report.

-- What happens: The Minister considers the report and decides.
+- What happens: The Minister considers the report and determines the appeal outcome.

 Stage 5: Implementation